 Environment: For example, lack of sufficient mental stimulation can slow development, whereas appropriate stimulation can speed development.

-Physical problems in the child: For example, deafness can slow language development.
+Physical problems in the child: For example, deafness can slow spoken language development.

 Although a child's development is usually continuous, temporary pauses may occur in the development of a particular function, such as speech.
 Doctors use established milestones—the age when most children master certain skills such as walking—to determine how a child is developing compared with other children.
 Various skills can develop at different rates.
 For example, a child may walk late but speak in sentences early.